Himeshpopat/Veloxa/README.md

 ---

-> Built to turn a manual, error-prone wholesale ordering process into a secure, auditable digital workflow.
+> Built with ❤️ to modernize wholesale commerce through secure, scalable, and user-centric software.